 - Coder with a conscience: Solving problems in healthcare with technology

-This step can be hard to get right, but once you do, it’ll be easy to turn it into elevator pitches—and, of course, your LinkedIn profile.
+This step can be hard to get right, but once you do, it’ll be easy to turn it into an elevator pitch—and, of course, your LinkedIn profile.

 (For more on this process, read about the first step to building your personal brand.)